 HEBES is an ICT company that provides data-driven services for integrating energy technologies at the building level.
 Our main expertise lies in the modelling of energy systems – from the building level up to the aggregated LV grid and the power market levels.
 We also work in the field of business models and the technical enablers for social innovations that capitalize on decentralized energy generation, smart integration of self-generation and consumption, as well as aggregation of demand-side capabilities.

 The Regulatory Assistance Project (RAP) is an independent, non-partisan, non-governmental organization dedicated to accelerating the transition to a clean, reliable, and efficient energy future.
 We help energy and air quality regulators and NGOs navigate the complexities of power sector policy, regulation, and markets and develop innovative and practical solutions designed to meet local conditions.
 We focus on the world’s four largest power markets: China, Europe, India, and the United States.

-The DBT is an independent, non-profit, common good, corporative foundation SME, committed to technology assessment, foresight, knowledge-based decision-making, parliamentary advisory activities on science, technology and innovation, collaborative democracy and methodological research.
+The Danish Board of Technology Foundation (DBT) is an independent, non-profit, common good, corporative foundation SME, committed to technology assessment, foresight, knowledge-based decision-making, parliamentary advisory activities on science, technology and innovation, collaborative democracy and methodological research.
 It specialises in interactive methodologies, involving trans-disciplinary research, stakeholder involvement, citizen participation and political deliberation.
-The DBT works at local, regional, national and international level.
+DBT works at a local, regional, national and international level.